 He also appears in the Newgate Prison Calendar, Middlesex Committments (National Archives UK HO 77/20)

 In June 1813 James Toft petitioned the Home Office for mercy on his sentence of transportation.
-Two petitions were received on his behalf from the prosecutor and trial jury, and also from 8 people of Cheapside and Walworth, Surrey. (remember that tax record from Walworth!).
+Two petitions were received on his behalf from the prosecutor and trial jury, and also from 8 people of Cheapside and Walworth, Surrey.

-The grounds for clemency presented were that the prisoner was of previous good character, he had acknowledge his crime and reimbursed Thomas Hankin.
+The grounds for clemency presented were that the prisoner was of previous good character, he had acknowledged his crime and reimbursed Thomas Hankin.
 He states that his wife and seven children are a burden on parochial relief and the Common Sergeant overruled the recommendation for leniency at the trial.

 Unfortunately for James, the court responded that because of his multiple instances of committing embezzlement, there would be no pardon.
 (National Archives HO 47/52/4).